 The rapid increase in the utilization of designed artificial reef structures is likely due to a number of factors.
-The most important of these has been the programmatic and commercial manufacture of several designed artificial reef structures that are affordable and readily available, both important considerations in reef development program planning and budgeting.
+The most important of these has been the commercial manufacture of several designed artificial reef structures that are affordable and readily available, which are important considerations in planning and budgeting artificial reef construction projects.
 Substantial improvements have also been realized in concrete formulations and designed structures that provide immediate ecological advantages and offer potentially longer service than many materials of opportunity.
-Other factors contributing to the increasingly widespread use of designed artificial reef structures include increased levels of funding for many artificial reef programs, greater interest in designed structure technology, and the loss of previously dependable sources of reef materials (eg., concrete recycling).
+Other factors contributing to the increasingly widespread use of designed artificial reef structures include increased levels of funding for many artificial reef programs, greater interest in designed structure technology, and the reduction of previously dependable sources of reef materials (e.g., concrete recycling).
 Maher (2001) also notes efforts by the states to dispel their images as solid waste disposal operations by utilizing designed structures and the preference for standardized units in research.